Blackburn and Darwen WwTWs (2021)

 - Process tank internal installation: Crown House Technologies

 - Process tank internal installation: Suprafilt

 - LV electrical installation, MCCs: Lloyd Morris Electrical

 - Systems integration: Tata Consultancy Services

-- Package inlet works: M&N Electrical & Mechanical
+- Package inlet works: M and N Electrical and Mechanical Services

 - Drum thickeners: Huber Technology

 - Steelwork: Galloway Group